 Halftime leaders are responsible for giving a talk and facilitating small groups of participants.
 Halftime is a free weekend away to share your experiences with others, meet new people, and connect with BC faculty and staff.
 It will be the job of the leaders to help participants understand the themes of Halftime and talk about how to implement these themes into daily life at BC and beyond.

-Lead applications are open to ALL students in the class of 2023 and the class of 2024 even if you have not been on Halftime.
+Lead applications are open to ALL juniors and seniors even if you have not been on Halftime.

-Applications to lead Halftime in the 2022-2023 academic year are now being accepted on a rolling basis.
-You will be contacted for a 30 minute interview in the first few weeks of the fall semester and if selected you’ll be placed on the November, February or March Halftimes depending on your availability.
+Applications to lead Halftime will open at the beginning of the fall semester.
+You will be contacted for a 30 minute interview in the first few weeks of the fall semester and, if selected, you’ll be placed on the November, February or March Halftimes depending on your availability.

 All Halftime Leads commit to the following: